TayyabBhatti74/TayyabBhatti74/README.md

 - 👋 Hi, I’m Muhammad Tayyab
-- 👀 I’m interested in Android Development
+- 👀 I’m interested in Mobile Development
-- 🌱 I’m currently learning Java/Kotlin
+- 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on Application Developers
 - 📫 How to reach me @TayyabBhatti74